hariszaf/karpathos-swamp/MAGs/bac/with_16S/MAG_181/Protologue.md

-## Description of the ** sp. nov (MAG_109)
+## Description of Salinivenus ... sp. nov  (MAG_201)

-Inconsistency in taxonomic assignment was observed between methods as the highest match based on 16S rRNA gene sequence similarity was Lysobacter mobilis--Lysobacteraceae--JQ608331 (Valid) (77.1%) while the genome based assignment via GTDB-TK placed the genome at the SLFT01 genus of the Hydrogenedentiales order.
-The 16S rRNA gene was determined to be 44.51 complete compared to its closest relative.

-No POCP values >50% were identified, indicating the input genome represents a novel genus.

-Within the genome, 392 CAZymes were identified along with the utilisation of cellulose and starch.
+Etymology:

+Based on 16S rRNA gene sequence similarity, multiple representatives of the Salinibacteraceae family were found among its closest relatives, suggesting that the genome represents a novel species.
+Among them, *Salinivenus lutea* had a similarity score of	81.70%.
+POCP analysis returned a value of 54.06%  between the genome and the *Salinivenus* genus indicating that the genome is part of it.
+GTDB-Tk supported the creation of a novel species, placing the genome under the JAAAPH01 genus of the Salinibacteraceae family, with no ANI values calculated due to the low similarity of the input genome to its closest relatives.
+The ANI value between the genome and MAG 181 that were placed with the exact same taxonomy by the GTDB-Tk was 81.20 confirming that they are distinct species.

+KEGG analysis predicted
-Sulfide and L-serine were predicted to be utilised to produce L-cysteine and acetate (EC:2.3.1.30, 2.5.1.47) and L-glutamate production from ammonia was predicted via L-glutamine (EC:6.3.1.2, 1.4.1.-).
+L-glutamate production from ammonia via L-glutamine (EC:6.3.1.2, 1.4.1.-) and folate (vitamin B9) biosynthesis from 7,8-dihydrofolate (EC:1.5.1.3).
+A total of 299 CAZymes and 21 flagellar proteins were identified within the genome, while starch was predicted to be utilised as carbon resource.

-The G+C content of genomic DNA is 51.1%.
+The G+C content of the genomic DNA is 62.32%.